skillrepos/prom-start-v2/labs.md

 ![traefik in targets](./images/promstart61.png?raw=true "traefik in targets")
 ![traefik in targets](./images/promstart16.png?raw=true "targets")

-You can then click on the link in the Endpoint column to see the metrics that Traefik is generating.

 7. While we can find it as a pod endpoint, we don't yet have the traefik metrics established as a standalone "job" being monitored in Prometheus.
 You can see this because there is no section specifically for "traefik (1/1 up)" in the Targets page.
 Also, Traefik is not listed if you check the Prometheus service-discovery page under **Status->Service Discovery**.